 - Communication, including how to manage changing relationships and emotions

-- · Recognising and assessing potential risks
+- Recognising and assessing potential risks

 - Assertiveness

 - Seeking help and support when required

 - Informed decision-making

 - Self-respect and empathy for others

 - Recognising and maximising a healthy lifestyle

 - Managing conflict

 - Discussion and group work

-These skills are taught within the context of family life.
-See Appendix 2 for an overview of curriculum content taught in each year group.
+These skills are taught within the context of family life, taking care to make sure that there is no stigmatisation of children based on their home circumstances.
+See Appendix 2 for an overview of curriculum content taught.

 Pupils in Year 5 and Year 6 also receive stand-alone sex education sessions.
-Please see Appendix 2 for information about what is covered.
+Please see Appendix 3 for information about what is covered.
 Parents have the right to withdraw their child from these sessions.
 Information will be provided to parents regarding the curriculum content of these sessions.
 If a parent is considering withdrawing their child from these sessions, we encourage them to speak to the Head of School.